steakholders/maap/README.md

 MaaP - MongoDB as an Admin Platform
 ====

 MaaP is an admin platform for generating administration style interfaces usefull for your business.
 The purpose is to provide a very simple and fast framework which allows developers to build-up a MongoDB data management application in just few minutes.

-How can it be so simple?
+It works with the MongoDB familiar concept of **collections**, which is a set of **documents**.
+For each collection you want to show and mananage with MaaP you will have two kind of views of your data:

+* **Index Page**, which represents a list of all your document in the collection.
+By the DSL configuration you can specify what attrbutes you want to display and how many documents to show per page;
+* **Show Page**, which represents a single document of your collection.
+Such as the *Index Page* you can configure a custom view of your document.

+In addition to simple view of your data you can also **delete** or **edit** your documents directly in your browser in a really fast and easy way.

+All this customization can be performed in few minutes: you just need to write a DSL file and you're done.
+I guess that making such a kind of application by yourself would take days and days of work and effort.
+With MaaP you can do and mantain it in less than one hour.
+Did I get your curiosity?

 Table of contents
 ---